Accents & languages

-At school, I was a linguist.
-Not only did languages come naturally to me, but they were also a brilliant way of avoiding the things that I was really bad at.
-Like Science … and above all MATHS!
+I’ve been obsessed by accents and languages all my life.
+At school, I was a linguist; languages came naturally to me (and were a brilliant way of avoiding the things I was really bad at, like Science … and above all MATHS!)

 International, Global, Mid-Atlantic or Neutral?